 Anne-Mari Kivimäki (1976) is one of the most interesting contemporary Finnish folk music composers and musicians and has developed her own playing style called accordion trance.
 She tours in Finland and abroad both as a solo performer and with her bands: the experimental ethno-techno act Suistamon Sähkö and Anne-Mari Kivimäki Ensemble.
 Kivimäki also conducts the 10-piece orchestra Lakkautettu kylä (A Closed Down Village), works as a researcher-musician, and composes and performs music for theatre and film productions.

-Anne-Mari Kivimäki has performed and represented Finland at international festivals and concert stages since 1997.
-In addition to European countries, she has toured widely in Russia.
-The accordion has also guided her to Benin, Mozambique and the USA.
+Kivimäki has represented Finland at international festivals and concert stages since 1996, and in addition to Europe, she has toured extensively in Russia.
+Kivimäki and her accordion have travelled from Viena Karelia to Siberia to Mozambique to New York.